TeraWattHour/borzoi/README.md

 Borzoi is a micro Fetch API wrapper that allows you to write less code to achieve better results.

-Since Borzoi is currently in pre-alpha, expect changes that may completely change how the library functions.
 <br>
 <br>